takapi327/ldbc/docs/src/main/mdoc/en/reference/Pooling.md

 ldbc-connector is a library designed for Cats Effect that provides high-performance and safe database connection pooling.
 Unlike traditional JVM thread-based pooling (such as HikariCP), it is designed to fully utilize Cats Effect's fiber-based concurrency model.

+@:callout(warning)

+**Limitations with Scala Native 0.4.x**

+The current Scala Native 0.4.x only supports single-threaded execution.
+Since the connection pooling functionality in ldbc-connector is designed with multi-threading in mind, when using it with Scala Native 0.4.x, the following issues may occur:

+- Concurrent connection management does not work correctly
+- Background tasks (HouseKeeper, AdaptivePoolSizer, etc.) may not execute as expected
+- Concurrent connections are effectively limited to 1
+- Deadlocks or unexpected behavior may occur

+Scala Native 0.5.x is planned to support multi-threading, but until then, using connection pooling with Scala Native is not recommended.
+Instead, we recommend creating and using a new connection for each database operation.

+@:@

 ## Architecture Overview

 ![Connection Pool Architecture](../../img/pooling/ConnectionPoolWithCircuitBreaker.svg)